The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 Activity 1.1

-Develop an understanding of factors associated with incursion pathways (including vessels) that may affect the likelihood of introducing of marine pests.
+Develop an understanding of factors associated with incursion pathways (including vessels) that may affect the likelihood of introducing marine pests.

 Status: Commenced